Table of Contents

 Only then can you forgive yourself and set yourself free from shame – ready to move onto a new stage, that of self-respect and hope for the future.

 Building self-respect in early recovery from addiction can be a slow but highly rewarding process.
-It combines elements of assertiveness, self-acceptance, spirituality, realism, focus, forgiveness, respect for others and humility.
+It combines assertiveness, self-acceptance, spirituality, realism, focus, forgiveness, respect for others, and humility.
 It is rewarding because you can see results and better still, you can feel them, as your self-respect increases.

 1. Assertiveness: Recognise when people disrespect you and take steps to stop it.
 A person with self-respect doesn’t allow others to treat them badly, and would rather not associate with someone who is disrespectful.
 When someone doesn’t give you basic respect, you need to be able to say, in one way or another, “You just disrespected me and that’s not acceptable to me.”

 3. Spirituality: True self respect brings inner peace.
 Spirituality nurtures that inner peace.
 Do not reject this side of your personality.
-The journey towards spirituality can be an exciting and deeply satisfying experience.
+The journey toward spirituality can be an exciting and deeply satisfying experience.